llvm/llvm-project/clang/docs/FunctionEffectAnalysis.rst

   // error: exception specification in declaration does not match previous
   //   declaration

-Unlike ``noexcept``, a redeclaration of `f2` with an added or stronger performance constraint is legal, and propagates the attribute to the previous declaration:
+Unlike ``noexcept``, a redeclaration of ``f2`` with an added or stronger performance constraint is legal and propagates the attribute to the previous declaration:

 .. code-block:: c++

   int f2();
   int f2() [[clang::nonblocking]]; // redeclaration with stronger constraint is OK.

-This greatly eases adoption, by making it possible to annotate functions in external libraries without modifying library headers.
+This greatly eases adoption by making it possible to annotate functions in external libraries without modifying library headers.

-A redeclaration with a removed or weaker performance constraint produces a warning, in order to parallel the behavior of ``noexcept``:
+A redeclaration with a removed or weaker performance constraint produces a warning, paralleling the behavior of ``noexcept``:

 .. code-block:: c++